pumnea/exercism-go/annalyns-infiltration/README.md

 ## 4. Check if the prisoner can be freed

 Define the `CanFreePrisoner()` function that takes four boolean values.
 The first three parameters indicate if the knight, archer and the prisoner, respectively, are awake.
-The last parameter indicates if Annalyn's pet dog is present.
-The function returns `true` if the prisoner can be freed based on the state of the three characters and Annalyn's pet dog presence.
+The last parameter indicates if Annalyn'msg pet dog is present.
+The function returns `true` if the prisoner can be freed based on the state of the three characters and Annalyn'msg pet dog presence.
 Otherwise, it returns `false`:

 ```go
 var knightIsAwake = false